The Visionary Future of CAR T-Cell Therapy

 Learn more about Mass General Cancer Center's Multiple Myeloma treatment program.

-Here you will find information that you need to know about treatment with CAR T-Cell Immunotherapy for Lymphoma.
+Find updated information on CAR T-Cell immunotherapy for lymphoma and multiple myeloma.
 For more details, please refer to our brochure.

-T-cells are lymphocytes, which are a type of white blood cells.
+T-cells are lymphocytes, which are a type of white blood cell.
 White blood cells fight infection.

 Immunotherapy is a type of cancer treatment that uses the body’s immune system to find and attack cancer cells.
-CAR T-cell therapy is a type of immunotherapy.
+CAR T-cell treatment is a type of immunotherapy.

 An allergic response when the CAR T-cells are being infused into your blood.
 Your treatment team will monitor your vital signs and labs closely during your CAR T-cell infusion.
 You will also be given Tylenol and Benadryl before the CAR T-cell infusion to help stop a reaction.